 The Darling River Run from Walgett to Wentworth is a spectacular journey stretching nearly 950 kilometres following alongside the mighty Darling.

 This memorable road trip is rich in history of pioneering days, showcases impressive scenery and highlights indigenous history and culture.
-Meandering alongside the Darling River be sure to keep your eyes peeled for an abundance of ora and fauna endemic to the region on the Darling River Run
+Meandering alongside the Darling River be sure to keep your eyes peeled for an abundance of flora and fauna endemic to the region along the Darling River Run

 - Distance: 1,000km – Mostly Sealed Roads

 - See the Darling River Run Touring Map

 A journey of discovery along one of Australia’s most iconic rivers.
 Steeped in indigenous culture and pastoral history, an adventure along the Darling can include staying at any of the Outback Beds members along the river, and in the surrounding area when venturing away from the river to explore the wonderful Outback NSW.

 Like many parts of outback Australia, the Darling basin is rich with Indigenous history, spirituality and living culture, as well as being an integral part of early European history and exploitative efforts of iconic Australians like Burke & Wills, Sturt, and Major Mitchell.